Chapter Introduction

 This chapter is recommended for readers who wish to systematically master data structures and algorithms.

-For readers looking to quickly improve their problem-solving skills for written exams, a complete study of this chapter is not necessary.
-Please refer to the Cramming Guide.
+For readers looking to quickly enhance their problem-solving skills for written tests, there is no need to study this chapter in full.
+Please refer to the Quick Mastery Directory.

 Chapter Overview